Marty Adelstein

 Martin Bruce Adelstein is an American television producer.
 Before becoming a producer, he was a partner at the Endeavor Talent Agency, where he was one of the founding members.
 As of 2019, Adelstein is the CEO and founder of Tomorrow Studios, a joint venture between Adelstein and ITV Studios.

 Years as an agent

 Adelstein has represented writer David E. Kelley for over 20 years.
 He discovered Kelley after he read his script called "From the Hip" and brought him to Los Angeles to work on his first show L.A.
 Law.
-He also discovered Dwayne "The Rock" Johnson while representing the WWE.
+He also discovered Dwayne "The Rock" Johnson while representing the WWF.
 Adelstein booked him to host Saturday Night Live and the show received the highest rating in 10 years.
 He was subsequently put in the film The Mummy Returns where he received 5 million dollars for 5 minutes of screen time as The Scorpion King.
 He also brought actress/writer Tina Fey to the agency as well as writers Bonnie and Terry Turner who went on to create 3rd Rock from the Sun and That '70s Show.